Back we are, executing aside host duties flawlessly, zero mistakes.

 Cruz's campaign manager is a guy named Jeff Rowe.

-It's a radio show after audio was played of comments that Christie made Wednesday talking about Cruz.
+BuzzFeed first reported on the comments made on a was the show's not mentioned a radio show after audio was played of comments that Christie made Wednesday talking about Cruz.

-Christie said, I thought it was awful of Cruz's speech.
+Christie said, I thought it was awful of Cruz's speech and I thought it was selfish.

-He signed a pledge, and it's his job to keep his word.
+He signed a pledge and it's his job to keep his word.

-So Cruz's campaign manager, Jeff Rowe said, this guy turned over his political testicles long ago, so I don't take what he has to say with any meeting.
+So Cruz's campaign manager Jeff Rowe said this guy turned over his political testicles long ago so I don't take what he has to say with any meeting.

 You know, he embarrassed himself pretty quickly in this.